-If you choose to study Green Chemical Science as a BSc specialisation, you can do CHEM 397, the Green Chemical Science capstone course, where you'll undertake original research, communicating your findings in academic and industry scenarios.
+If you choose to study Green Chemical Science as a BSc specialisation, you can do CHEM 399, where you will work individually and in small groups to showcase the knowledge you have learned throughout your specialisation.

 If you study Green Chemical Science as a BAdvSci(Hons) specialisation, you will acquire advanced disciplinary knowledge and research skills that will prepare you to engage in research in the fourth and final year of your degree.